ArshKochhar/shopify-backend-2022/README.md

 ```
 <img width="1786" alt="Screen Shot 2022-01-18 at 10 41 00 AM" src="https://user-images.githubusercontent.com/51424592/149969250-dd5377a5-c37d-48b2-913a-2fe0cfdce3a9.png">

-As seen in the image above, you can see all the different endpoints that are built for the CRUD operations and the additional feature.
+As seen in the image above, you can see all the different endpoints that are built for the CRUD operations and the additional feature (EXPORT CSV).

 After arriving at this page, upon clicking each endpoint, you will see a sample `Response Body` & expected `status code`.
 To test out each of these endpoints, you will be required to `click on the endpoint`, click on `try it now` and then `Execute`.